 - Get them to lay down on the floor, quite often they may feel faint so by raising the legs slightly the blood will flow back towards the head.

 - If breathing problems are noticed it can be helpful to sit them up against a wall in a “lazy W” position with the knees raised, this will aid blood flow too.

 - Epinephrine can be used at 5-minute intervals if no improvement is noticed.

-Many sufferers carry epinephrine (adrenaline) auto-injectors (epi-pen) everywhere they go, so if they have an allergic reaction they can rapidly inject themselves with epinephrine using the auto-injector rapidly, even though they have given themselves a dose of epinephrine doesn’t mean they will quickly recover either, a hospital visit is highly recommended for a check over.
+Many sufferers carry epinephrine (adrenaline) auto-injectors (epi-pen) everywhere they go, so if they have an allergic reaction they can rapidly inject themselves with epinephrine using the auto-injector rapidly, even though they have given themselves a dose of epinephrine doesn’t mean they will recover either, a hospital visit is usually on the cards too.